FireboltJS/api.fireboltjs.com/templates/landing-page-readme.md

 __jQuery__
 1. The CSS selector string is parsed by jQuery/Sizzle
-2. All elements in the document with the classes "btn" and "btn-default" are retrieved (possibly with `document.getElementsByClassname()`) and added to an array-like collection
+2. All elements in the document with the classes "btn" and "btn-default" are retrieved (possibly with `document.getElementsByClassName()`) and added to an array-like collection
 3. The collection is looped over to set a `click` handler on each element
 4. When an element is clicked, it is added to another array-like collection
 5. That collection is looped over to toggle the specifed classes of each element (which is just the one element)